atomt/acne/README.md

 # WARNING

 *This is very experimental.
 Things still change around -a lot-.
-Some things do not work yet, like automatic renews.
 There is a certain amount of Not Invented Here still lurking in the code base and error handling is currently not the greatest*

 # acne - a ACME/Let's Encrypt client